clux/probes.hugo/content/post/2019-06-04-towards-a-generic-kube-client.md

 So.
 What's awful?

 ### Everything is camelCase!
-Yeah..
-Global `#![allow(non_snake_case)]`.
-It's arguably less helpful to map case-preference to rust's language convention when you need to cross reference values with the [main API docs using Go conventions](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14).
-But then again we do rely on openapi for a lot of this stuff anyway.
+Yeah.. `#![allow(non_snake_case)]`.
+It's arguably more helpful to be able to easily cross reference values with the [main API docs using Go conventions](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14), than to map them to rust's snake_case preference.

+That said, we currently rely on `k8s-openapi` (and that crate maps cases..).
 Do people have strong feelings about this?

 ### Delete returns an Either
 The `delete` verb akwardly gives you a `Status` object (sometimes..), so we have to maintain logic to conditionally parse those `kind` values (where we expect them) into an [Either enum](https://docs.rs/either/1.5.2/either/enum.Either.html).
 This means users have to `map_left` to deal with the "it's not done yet" case, or `map_right` for the "it's done" case.
 Maybe there's a better way to do this.
 Maybe we need a more semantically correct enum.